zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Contract-ABI.rst

 This specification does not address contracts whose interface is dynamic or otherwise known only at run-time.
-Should these cases become important they can be adequately handled as facilities built within the Ethereum ecosystem.
+Should these cases become important they can be adequately handled as facilities built within the Expanse ecosystem.

 Function Selector